Skip to Main Content

 This page provides some ideas of places to look for topics and some suggestions for creating keywords and search terms (the words you'll use to find articles and other research materials)

 1. What are the guidelines for the assignment?
+How many words or pages?
+What other criteria is provided?

 2. What types of sources do you need?
 How many?